sagemath/trac_to_gh/Issue 9138.md

 # Issue 9138: Introspection is failing on polynomial rings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9138

 Original creator: jbandlow